cindyhdz/fake_news/README.md

 4) GitHub
 5) Google Slides

-## ETL Jupyter Notebook & pg_Admin
+## ETL: Jupyter Notebook & pg_Admin

 ### Cleaned Data Source:

-1. Using Jupyter Notebook, our team used Pandas'library to read and clean the data:
+1. Using Jupyter Notebook, our team used Pandas to read and clean the data:

  - We created dataframes by using from test.csv and train.csv using 'pd.read_csv' as shown below:
    #### Fake_test_df